mangalam-research/wed/doc/tech_notes.rst

 GUI Tree and Data Tree
 ----------------------

-Wed maintains two trees of DOM trees:
+Wed maintains two trees of DOM nodes:

 * A data tree which is not attached to the browser's document.
 (It is not visible.
 It does not receive events.)
 It is a mere